StephanPartzsch/OutlinedUILabel/README.md

 OutlinedUILabel
 ===============

-Use outlines for UILabel with a dedicated outline font.
+For outlines with high performance rendering use a separate outline font with UILabel.
-For a complete description see http://blog.stephan-partzsch.de (coming soon...)
+For a complete description see http://blog.stephan-partzsch.de/better-performance-outlined-labels-uikit